koulkoudakis/SAR-UAV/README.md

 The functional RDF will run from a Linux-based OS on a laptop, as a precursor to miniaturized version which can be mounted on a small COTS air frame.

-Technologies used: Python 3, GNURadio, SOLIDWORKS, Linux, Raspberry Pi
+Technologies used: Python 3, JavaScript, GNURadio, SOLIDWORKS, Linux, Raspberry Pi